apb718/SuperheroV2/README.txt

 To run, click Gradle on the right, then SuperheroV2>Tasks>fg_runs>runClient If there is more info you need just text me or anything else

+I also have a repo at github.com/apb718/Superhero_Mod  with my other attempt.
+May be worth looking at

 -------------------------------------------
 Source installation information for modders